 For customers running Panopto as a hosted service in the cloud, we share the same code base and installation binaries as on-premises customers.
 We simply change the configuration to allow for greater scale.
 Specifically, we break out server roles even further to include:

-Because our hosted offer is built on Amazon Web Services (AWS) – specifically Amazon’s Elastic Compute Cloud (EC2) and Simple Storage Service (S3), we benefit from built-in Amazon functionality that allows our platform to dynamically scale up our encoding servers based on current demand, and grow our storage as more content is uploaded into Panopto.
+Because our video cloud is built on Amazon Web Services (AWS) – specifically Amazon’s Elastic Compute Cloud (EC2) and Simple Storage Service (S3), we benefit from built-in Amazon functionality that allows our platform to dynamically scale up our encoding servers based on current demand, and grow our storage as more content is uploaded into Panopto.
 Auto-scaling in the cloud helps ensure that we’re running our platform efficiently, and that we’re never billing our customers for idle server time.

-To ensure the uptime and reliability of our hosted cloud, we also scale Panopto across multiple Amazon availability zones – mirroring our server infrastructure across different Amazon data centers in different geographic locations.
+To ensure the uptime and reliability of our video cloud, we also scale Panopto across multiple Amazon availability zones – mirroring our server infrastructure across different Amazon data centers in different geographic locations.
 This helps ensure that, even during a catastrophic data center outage, our servers remain functioning and our customers can continue using the video platform without interruption.

 As you evaluate different video platforms for your business or university, you should ask the provider about how they scale – both on-premises and in the cloud.
 The ability to scale out easily and dynamically based on demand can be critical to the success of your deployment, as we’ve seen with universities like Newcastle and Essex, who both capture tens of thousands of hours of video each school year.